Fiserv/universal-commerce/recipes/HostedPages.md

 </details>
 ## Events

+>Please note that this section is applicable for both Hosted Page implementations: webview and iFrame.

 <p>The only way to communicate with Hosted Pages is by listening to an event.
 Hosted Pages will emit and communicate back if you are subscribed with those events.</p>